 All Participants have access to the Trading Platform for conducting transactions in a local or remote basis in accordance with the provisions of this Rulebook.

+Pursuant to the provisions of this Rulebook and the relevant HEnEx Decision, in addition to DESFA, the Participant capacity may be acquired by persons that have the status of Transmission User or hold a contract with a Transmission User, by which the latter accepts that a) Trade Notifications sent by HEnEx to DESFA, stemming from transactions executed by the Trading-only Participant on the Natural Gas Trading Platform, will be addressed to the Transmission User, and b) it will fulfil the obligations arising from the aforementioned Trade Notifications, as defined in the Network Code of NNGS.

 DESFA acquires the Participant capacity in accordance with the procedure set out in the following articles and in the more specific terms and exemptions to the procedure which may be defined by HEnEX Decision.

 Participant and Liquidity Provider Capacity